Parameterized Approximation for Robust Clustering in Discrete Geometric Spaces: Introduction

 Let $n = |P|$.
-We remark that, in addition to generalizing \kmd~and \kmns, the \rkc problem encapsulates \kcen, when each group contains a distinct singleton point.
-A similar objective has been studied in the context of {\it fairness}, in which we aim at creating a solution that will be appropriate for each of the specified groups of people.
+We remark that, in addition to generalizing \kmd~and \kmns, the \rkc problem encapsulates \kcen, when each group contains a distinct singleton.
+A similar objective has been studied in the context of {\it fairness}, in which we aim to create a solution that will be appropriate for each of the specified groups of people.
 This problem is known in the literature as \sfm, recently introduced independently by Abbasi et al.~\cite{ABV21} and Ghadiri et al.~\cite{ghadiri2021socially}.
+Notice that Abbasi et al.~\cite{ABV21} introduce fair clustering with client weights being inversely proportional to the group size as a normalization.
+On the other hand, Anthony et al.~\cite{AGGN10} introduce robust clustering with unweighted clients.
+Since our definition allows arbitrary client weights, we capture both of these settings.

-While \kms, \kmd, and \kc admit constant-factor approximations, it is not very surprising that \rkc is harder due to its generality: Makarychev and Vakilian~\cite{pmlr-v134-makarychev21a} design a polynomial-time $\bigO{\log m/ \log \log m}$-approximation algorithm, which is tight under a standard complexity assumption~\cite{bhattacharya2014new}\footnote{Note that they proved this factor for \textsc{Robust }\kmd.}.
+While \kms, \kmd, and \kc admit constant-factor approximations, it is not very surprising that \rkc is harder due to its generality: Makarychev and Vakilian~\cite{pmlr-v134-makarychev21a} design a polynomial-time $\bigO{\log m/ \log \log m}$-approximation algorithm, which is tight under a plausible complexity assumption~\cite{bhattacharya2014new}\footnote{Note that they proved this factor for \textsc{Robust }\kmd, and the hardness result holds even in the line metric, unless $\textsf{NP} \subseteq \cap_{\delta >0} \textsf{DTIME}(2^{n^\delta})$.}.
 As this precludes the existence of efficient constant-factor approximation algorithms, recent works have focused on designing constant factor \emph{parameterized} (\fpt) approximation algorithms\footnote{ Throughout the paper, parameterization refers to the natural parameter $k$.}.
-Along these lines, an \fpt time $(3^z+\epsilon)$-approximation algorithm has been proposed and shown to be tight under Gap-ETH~\cite{goyal2021tight}.
-When allowing a parameterization on the number of groups $m$ (instead of $k$), Ghadiri et al. designed a $(5 + 2 \sqrt{6} + \epsilon)^2$-approximation algorithm in $n^{\bigO{m^2}}$ time~\cite{ghadiri2022constant}.
+Along these lines, an \fpt time $(3^z+\epsilon)$-approximation algorithm has been proposed and shown to be tight under the Gap Exponential-Time Hypothesis (Gap-ETH)~\cite{goyal2021tight}.
+When allowing a parameterization on the number of groups $m$ (instead of $k$), Ghadiri et al. designed a $(5 + 2 \sqrt{6} + \epsilon)^z$-approximation algorithm in $n^{\bigO{m^2}}$ time~\cite{ghadiri2022constant}.